hcholab/sfkit/README.md

-## sftools
+## sfkit

-`sftools` is a collection of CLI tools to help run certain types of secure multi-party computation on genomic data.
+`sfkit` is a collection of CLI tools to help run certain types of secure multi-party computation on genomic data.
 It is a companion to the website [here](https://secure-gwas-website-bhj5a4wkqa-uc.a.run.app/).

 ## Prerequisites